Ngineer101/minimalizt/src/content/blog/landing-page-builder-cms-vs-code.md

 - tweak hero copy or button text directly in JSX/MDX and open a pull request in minutes
 - generate responsive CSS snippets or Tailwind classes without memorizing (or even knowing) syntax
-- scaffold a new variant page with prompts
+- scaffold a new page variant with prompts
 - wire up simple APIs (e.g. newsletter sign-up → Airtable) with small code stubs
 - convert designer-provided Figma specs into clean React or HTML sections

 With code review and CI guards in place, these lightweight edits rarely require a specialist front-end dev.
-That lowers the barrier to choosing a **code-first or hybrid** stack even when head-count is tight and it keeps iteration speed high without sacrificing long term flexibility.
+That lowers the barrier to choosing a **code-first or hybrid** stack even when the dev capacity is limited.

 ---

 ## Conclusion

 The tooling spectrum exists for a reason.
-Every tool has its own strengths and weaknesses. _Builders_ win on speed and design; _CMSs_ excel at structured content; _custom code_ maximizes flexibility; and _hybrid stacks_ aim for the sweet spot between all of it.
+Every tool has its own strengths and weaknesses. _Builders_ win on speed and design; _CMSs_ excel at structured content; _custom code_ maximizes flexibility; and _hybrid stacks_ aim for the sweet spot between all of them.

 Ask what will benefit your business the most without forcing you into a corner later.
 Make the trade-offs explicit, document them, and be ready to switch once the balance shifts.
 There is, and probably never will be, a one-size-fits-all solution and that’s perfectly fine.